shaynoorani/ECE4180_CANalyzer/README.md

+I was somewhat modeling ours off of this one: https://github.com/MufuteeVC/web-programmable-dslr-intervalometer and in general the other ones on Hamblen's sight: https://hamblen.ece.gatech.edu/489X/projects/S19_projs.htm

 # CANalyzer - Frugal CAN Line Analyzer with a C# GUI
 - Brendan Bassett, Carl Cort, Eric Galluzi, Shayan Noorani, Tiancheng Zhao
 - Throughout this page, there are links to the section of the main github repo [shaynoorani/ECE4180_CANalyzer](https://github.com/shaynoorani/ECE4180_CANalyzer/tree/main) that correspond to the given component.
 Navigate to those to see the exact implementations